The Beauty of Breastfeeding

 Nothing special needs to be done to prepare to breastfeed, because your body does it all.
 During pregnancy, your milk ducts and milk producing cells will develop and your breasts will get bigger.
 At the end of the pregnancy and after delivery, your body will produce colostrum.
 This is a yellowy, thick fluid full of nutrients and antibodies that is just perfect for your newborn baby.
 You will not produce a large volume of it, but your baby’s belly is very small and can’t hold a whole lot yet.
 What colostrum lacks in volume, it makes up for in its immune-boosting power!

 Babies are born with the intuitive ability to breastfeed.
 It’s actually quite amazing that they know exactly what to do!
+They might need some help along the way, but generally speaking they are hardwired to breastfeed.
 They latch on, suckle the milk out, and then generally fall asleep when they’re done.
 In the beginning, you’ll be doing a whole lot of breastfeeding, generally every 2 hours or so.
 Your baby will let you know when he or she is ready by showing hunger cues like smacking or licking their lips, opening and closing their mouth, or sucking on their lips or fingers.
 As the days, weeks and months go on, you will be breastfeeding less often as they will be able to get larger volumes per feeding.

 Two to three days after delivery, instead of colostrum, your body will produce regular, “mature” milk.
 This will have the perfect combination of fat, carbohydrates and protein for your baby.
 It also provides the vitamins and minerals they need.
 As your baby grows and has different needs, your breast milk will continue change to meet those needs.

 If you’re having trouble, ask to see a lactation consultant at the hospital.
 They are there to help you and your baby with latching, different positions and holds, and answer any questions you may have.
 If you need help after leaving the hospital, it is still available!
 Many lactation consultants work on an outpatient basis.
 They may be at your pediatrician’s office, their own office or store, or at an office at the hospital.
-Contact your health insurance company to find ones in your area.
+Contact your health insurance company to find ones in your area or talk to the pediatrician.
+Even with all my knowledge and confidence, I needed LOTS of help from a lactation consultant even after leaving the hospital.
+We met with one that was employed by my baby's pedatrician's office several times for help and weight checks.

 What Makes Breastfeeding So Special?